College Factual by our College Data Analytics Team

 Student to Faculty Ratio

-The student to faculty ratio at MCC is an impressive 5 to 1.
-That's quite good when you compare it to the national average of 15 to 1.
-This is a good sign that students at the school will have more opportunities for one-on-one interactions with their professors.
+At MCC, the student to faculty ratio is an excellent 10 to 1.
+That’s much better than the national average of 15 to 1.
+This indicates that many classes will probably be small, and students will have ample opportunities to work closely with their professors and classmates.

 Another measure that is often used to estimate how much access students will have to their professors is how many faculty members are full-time.
 The idea here is that part-time faculty tend to spend less time on campus, so they may not be as available to students as full-timers.